Please choose your country or region.

 Continental has taken on this challenge and is working hard to make interior surfaces circular.
 We spoke to Christoph Seeger, Vice President Automotive Interior, and Manfred Jahncke, Director Development EMEA, at Continental Surface Solutions about current developments and the future of interior surfaces.

-Christopher Seeger
+Christoph Seeger

 We encounter the topics of sustainability and resource conservation in almost every area of life.
 How are these expressed in the field of vehicle interior surfaces?